PhysDepth: Plug-and-Play Physical Refinement for Monocular Depth Estimation in Challenging Environments: PhysDepth: Motivation Method

+Rayleigh Scattering theory depicts the relationship between wavelength and the amount of scattered light (Equation \ref{eq:Rayleigh scattering}, where $ I_\text{s} $ is the intensity of scattered light, and $ \lambda $ is the wavelength).
+Specifically, red light, due to its longer wavelength, is less likely to be scattered than blue and green light.
+Thus, \emph{red channel image is more likely to preserve details for MDE, especially under challenging lighting conditions.}

-Thus, We conduct experiments to see the relationships between image channels and the accuracy of nighttime MDE results.
-Particularly, we use DispNet and pose estimation network mentioned in Section \ref{subsec:Network Architecture} as the baseline model, and then, RGB images from RobotCar-Night dataset \cite{RobotCarDatasetIJRR} are replaced by their single-channel images and two-channel images for comparison.
+We start by conducting experiments to verify the relationships between image channels and the accuracy of MDE results.
+Particularly, RGB images from RobotCar-Night dataset \cite{RobotCarDatasetIJRR} are replaced by their single-channel images and two-channel images for comparison, respectively.
+We use the base MDE model, Pose Network, and Photometric Loss in Figure \ref{fig:network} as a baseline.
 Table \ref{tab:abl_channel_RobotCar_Night_baseline} shows that single-channel image settings outperform their two-channel counterparts, surpassing RGB image settings.
 Notably, the red channel setting (Baseline+R) yields the best results.
-This is because \textit{red channel has the best texture retention due to Rayleigh scattering theory; furthermore, this setting eliminates the detrimental influence of potentially being "noised" by incomplete texture information from green and blue channels}.
-Therefore, \textbf{LAA-Net is designed to use red channel images for better accuracy and robustness}.